jmablog/markdown-cv/index.md

 *[Parkour Generations](https://parkourgenerations.com/)*

 - General management of the company and Chainstore Gym & Parkour Academy facility.
+Moving from a small group focused on outdoor coaching to a location based and scaling business of 20+ coaches, I was responsible for managing our transition and developing standardised procedures around memberships, payments, staffing (including coaches, reception, and admin staff) and day-to-day operations
-Responsibilities included KPI tracking, oversight of financial records and budgeting, staff management, and liaising with local councils, schools, and national governing bodies for bookings
+- Other responsibilities included KPI tracking, oversight of financial records and budgeting, and liaising with local councils, schools, and national governing bodies for bookings
-- As a coach, also regularly led training classes for participants of all ability levels, in both indoor and outdoor environments, using a high level of creativity and excellent communication skills to teach complex movements and techniques

 `Jan 2010 - May 2012`
 **Enforcements Section Team Leader**

 *HM Courts & Tribunals Service, Royal Courts of Justice*

-- Leading on the day to day running of the Enforcement Section of the High Court, managing seven staff, reporting regularly to Senior Civil Service management and the Judiciary, monitoring, compiling and analysing KPIs via the daily statistics for the office, prioritising and managing workload for staff, dealing with customer complaints and managing staff attendance and performance
+- Leading on the day to day running of the Enforcement Section of the High Court, managing seven staff
+- Responsibilities included reporting regularly to Senior Civil Service management and the Judiciary, monitoring, compiling and analysing KPIs via the daily statistics for the office, prioritising and managing workload for staff, dealing with customer complaints and managing staff attendance and performance

 ## Education